caouecs/Laravel-SirTrevorJS/README.md

 You can define :

 * the path for image upload
-* the path of Sir Trevor files (if you don't use the files by default)
+* the path of Sir Trevor files
 * the list of block types
 * the language
+* the paths for Eventable.js and Underscore.js

 ## SirTrevorJs class